-In order to graduate from the course the student must:
+In order to graduate from the course, the student must:

-- 1. Complete all required course work and final exams - 2.
-Complete scheduled agreement course hours - 3.
-Meet all tuition and fee requirements - 4.
-Maintain an acceptable level of compliance with all student policies - 5.
-Complete required graduation paperwork and documents - Complete Exit Counseling if receiving federal student loans
+- 1. Complete all required course hours, per signed enrollment agreement; - 2.
+Maintain minimum academic and attendance requirements; - 3.
+Meet all tuition and fee requirements; - 4.
+Complete Exit Counseling, if receiving federal student loans.